astrapi69/write-book-template/README.md

 # 📚 Write-Book-Template

-This repository is a convenient template for efficiently writing and organizing books.
-It features structured directories, automation scripts, and clear guidelines to help authors easily create, format, and publish their books in popular formats such as PDF, EPUB, and MOBI.
+This repository is a ready-to-use template for efficiently writing, organizing, and publishing books with modern tooling.
+It includes a structured directory layout, powerful automation scripts, and full integration with [Poetry](https://python-poetry.org/) via a `pyproject.toml` configuration.

+Authors can easily create, format, and export books in multiple formats like PDF, EPUB, MOBI, and DOCX.

 ---

 ## ✨ Features

-- 📂 **Structured Directory:** Clearly organized folders for chapters, front matter, and back matter
+- 📂 **Structured Directory:** Predefined folders for chapters, front matter, back matter, and assets
-- 📝 **Markdown-Based Writing:** Write your content using Markdown for straightforward formatting and conversion
+- 📝 **Markdown-Based Writing:** Compose in Markdown for clarity and compatibility
-- 🔄 **Automated Conversion:** Convert your manuscript to PDF, EPUB, and MOBI formats effortlessly with Pandoc
+- 🔄 **Automated Conversion:** Generate multiple output formats via Pandoc
-- 📜 **Dynamic Table of Contents:** Maintain an up-to-date TOC for structured navigation
+- 📜 **Dynamic Table of Contents:** Keep your structure organized and current
-- 📑 **Additional Sections:** Built-in support for glossary, index, bibliography, appendix, and FAQ
+- 📑 **Metadata Automation:** Easily inject book metadata with a script
-- 🚀 **Git Integration:** Seamlessly manage updates, collaborate, and share your work via GitHub
+- 🚀 **Git Integration:** Seamless GitHub usage for versioning and collaboration
+- 🧰 **Poetry Integration:** Dependency and script management powered by Poetry

 ---